Table of Contents

 Underride Accidents

-Underride accidents are terrifying accidents that involve another vehicle plunging headlong into the underbelly of a big rig – either from the back or from the side.
-The roof of the smaller vehicle is often sheared off in the process.
-The Insurance Institute for Highway Safety (IIHS) estimates that underrides account for almost half of all semi/car accident fatalities.
+Underride accidents are terrifying accidents that involve another vehicle sliding under a large truck – either from the back or from the side.
+The Insurance Institute for Highway Safety (IIHS) has studied underride accidents and their impact on car accident fatalities.
 Giving 18-wheelers plenty of space on the road and always avoiding the massive blind spots that truckers experience on the sides of their rigs can help you steer clear of exceptionally dangerous underride accidents.

 Rear-End Collisions

 Semis are many, many times heavier and larger than the vehicles that we drive, and as such, they require much longer stopping distances.
 FMCSA reports that a fully loaded semi-truck that’s traveling at highway speeds on good roads can take the length of nearly two football fields (placed end to end) to come to a full, safe stop.
-Inclement weather, inferior road conditions, poorly loaded freight, overweight hauls, and driver error such as speeding can increase this stopping distance considerably.
-As such, rear-end collisions involving trucks barreling into unsuspecting motor vehicles on the road are a common form of truck accident.
-Protect yourself by taking trucks’ increased stopping distances into careful consideration, by not cutting in front of commercial trucks, by avoiding the large swath of blind spots all the way around big rigs, and by yielding the right of way to the immensity of semi-trucks – attempting to outmaneuver a semi-truck is ill-advised.
+Inclement weather, poor road conditions, improperly loaded freight, overweight hauls, and driver errors, such as speeding, can significantly increase this stopping distance.
+As such, rear-end collisions involving trucks striking other motor vehicles on the road are a common form of truck accident.
+This type of accident can be prevented by: